 It shows distance in just a few second by pressing down the main button.
 Optics are pretty clear and distance readout can be shown clearly.
 However, for object over 300 yards away, it may be hard to pin on easily.

 - Easy to operate

 - ARC features pretty well

 - Black display makes it hard to see clearly in dark light

 - Hard to get readings on objects 300 yards away

 This laser rangefinder for bow hunting looks quite the same as the above Scout DX series especially in appearance, both are designed with camo coatings, perfect for outdoor hunting.

-Simple one button design speeds up the time on changing modes and settings in hunting, you can operate it even with gloves on.
+Simple one-button design speeds up the time on changing modes and settings in hunting, you can operate it even with gloves on.
 There are two modes can be chosen, one is bow mode, it gives the highest point of travel of arrow.
 The other is rifle mode, you can adjust holdover and turret for scope.

-It weights pretty light, small and compact shape enables it to be taken anywhere you go.
+It weighs pretty light, small and compact shape enables it to be taken anywhere you go.
 Optics are quite clear, along with its 6x magnification, you can have a wide field of sight on your prey.